 In 2006, Wakefield Health Limited amalgamated with Royston Hospital Limited, the owner of Royston Hospital in Hastings.
 Royston Hospital opened in 1924 and shifted to its present site in 1931 following the Hawke’s Bay earthquake.
 It was owned and operated by a charitable trust, the Royston Hospital Trust Board, until 1993 when the Trust formed Royston Hospital Limited as a joint venture company with local medical specialists to own and operate the Hospital.

-A major redevelopment of the Bowen Hospital campus commenced in late 2009 with the construction of the “Bowen Centre” which was completed in December 2010 and houses new consulting, radiology and endoscopy facilities.
-The next phase, completed in January 2012, includes a new 5-theatre digital operating suite (3 theatres fitted out to date).
-These i-suites are not only the most advanced theatres in NZ but arguably the most modern innovative theatres currently in Australasia.
-The last phase, due for completion in mid-August this year, provides for 2nd stage recovery, a patient admit area and related facilities.
+A major redevelopment of the Bowen Hospital campus commenced in late 2009 with the construction of the “Bowen Centre” which was completed in December 2010 and houses consulting, radiology and endoscopy facilities.
+The next phase, completed in January 2012, included a 5-theatre digital operating suite, the most advanced theatres in NZ and arguably the most modern innovative theatres in Australasia at the time.
+The last phase, completed in August 2013 provided for 2nd stage recovery, a patient admissions area and related facilities.
 The completed project, in its unique location overlooking the Ngaio Gorge, offers Bowen Hospital and the surgical teams that operate here the ability to provide exceptional results and care to their patients.

 Wakefield Health Limited changed its name to Acurity Health Group Limited in August 2012 to better reflect its own unique identity as owner of three private surgical hospitals and its investment in other health related organisations across the country.